Adaptive Non-Uniform Sampling of Bandlimited Signals via Algorithm-Encoder Co-Design: Adaptive Non-Uniform Sampling Approach

-We note that this provides reconstruction guarantees for $\tilde f(t)$; however, by definition, removing the constant offset $s$ allows us to perfectly recover $f(t)$ from the time encodings. \end{proof} With the additional signal shift, the proposed sampling scheme retains all the desirable properties established in Theorem~\ref{thm:No_bias}, while avoiding excessive firing when the signal amplitude is small.
+For the shifted signal $\tilde f$, the reconstruction operator $\mathcal A$ built from the averages of $\tilde f$ over the intervals $[t_n,t_{n+1}]$ satisfies $\|\mathcal I - \mathcal A\|<1$, so the iteration \eqref{eq:reconstruction} converges to $\tilde f$.
+Since $f = \tilde f - s$, recovering $f$ reduces to subtracting the constant offset.
+With the additional signal shift, the proposed sampling scheme retains all the desirable properties established in Theorem~\ref{thm:No_bias}, while avoiding excessive firing when the signal amplitude is small.
 This behavior can be verified by reconsidering the single-tone example discussed in Remark~\ref{remark:need_for_shift}.
 To further illustrate the effect of the signal shift, Fig.~\ref{fig:sampling-comparison} compares the firing patterns of the VBT-IF-TEM with and without the shift for a representative bandlimited signal.
 We note that the firings have been reduced from 396 to 51 by adding a bias.

 As anticipated from the analysis in Remark~\ref{remark:need_for_shift}, the unshifted formulation exhibits excessive firing in low-energy regimes, particularly in regions where the magnitude of the signal amplitude is small.
 In contrast, introducing the shift controls the growth of the bias term $b_n(t)$, thereby significantly reducing the firing rate in such regions while preserving dense sampling in regions of high signal variation.